testflows/TestFlows-WebSite/source/handbook/index.md

     Scenario(run=testC)
 ```

-It is trivial to see that given that the order or test execution ([Flow]) is explicitely
+It is trivial to see that given that the order of test execution ([Flow]) is explicitly
 defined in `regression()` we could easily change it from `testA` -> `testB` -> `testC` to
 `testC` -> `testA` -> `testB`.